microsoft/dicom-server/docs/resources/health-check-api.md

 # Health Check API

-The Health Check API allows user to check the health of the Medical Imaging Server for Azure and all the underlying services.
+The Health Check API allows user to check the health of the Medical Imaging Server for DICOM and all the underlying services.

 ## API Design